dougeby/IntuneDocs/InTuneDocs/DeployUse/vpn-connections-in-microsoft-intune.md

 ---

 # VPN connections in Microsoft Intune
- Virtual Private Networks (VPN) let you give your users secure remote access to your company network.
-Remote users can work as if their device is physically connected to the network.
+ You can use virtual private networks (VPNs) to give your users secure remote access to your company network.
+Remote users can work as if their devices are physically connected to the network.
 Devices use a VPN connection profile to initiate a connection with the VPN server.
 Use **VPN profiles** in Microsoft Intune to deploy VPN settings to users and devices in your organization.
 By deploying these settings, you minimize the end-user effort required to connect to resources on the company network.

 For example, you want to provision all iOS devices with the settings required to connect to a file share on the corporate network.
-You create a VPN profile containing the settings necessary to connect to the corporate network and then deploy this profile to all users with iOS devices.
-The users will see the VPN connection in the list of available networks and can connect with the minimum of effort.
+You create a VPN profile that contains the settings necessary to connect to the corporate network, and then you deploy this profile to all users with iOS devices.
+The users will see the VPN connection in the list of available networks and can connect with minimal effort.

 You can configure the following device types with VPN profiles: